saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

     Protocol multiservice, MTU: Unlimited
 ```

-To wrap up interfaces configuration, we verify that we are able to ping accross the interface:
+To wrap up interfaces configuration, we verify that we are able to ping across the interface:

 ```
 salt@vmx01:r1> ping 10.0.2.1 rapid